Advent Convertible and Income Fund (NYSE:AVK) to Issue Monthly Dividend of $0.12

 Advent Convertible and Income Fund (NYSE:AVK) declared a monthly dividend on Monday, November 2nd, Zacks reports.
-Stockholders of record on Friday, November 13th will be given a dividend of 0.117 per share by the investment management company on Monday, November 30th.
-This represents a $1.40 annualized dividend and a dividend yield of 9.96%.
+Stockholders of record on Friday, November 13th will be paid a dividend of 0.117 per share by the investment management company on Monday, November 30th.
+This represents a $1.40 dividend on an annualized basis and a dividend yield of 9.90%.
 The ex-dividend date of this dividend is Thursday, November 12th.

 Receive News & Ratings for Advent Convertible and Income Fund Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Advent Convertible and Income Fund and related companies with MarketBeat.com's FREE daily email newsletter.